DigitalCognition-GIS/QGIS_2-with-Python-Support/a1___GIS_Basics_Theory_and_TechNotes_.md

 - Vector Symbolization

 - Project File.
 All the settings in a session can be stored in an XML-based project file.
 QGIS does not use a native format to store the data sources on disk.
 Instead it uses the external data formats and stores references to them in the project file.

+#

+## QGIS Plugins :-

+- Semi-Automatic Classification Plugin - Source of Blogs and Tutorials from , Original Author :- https://fromgistors.blogspot.com
+- The SACP is installed from the Plugins dialogue of QGIS 2
+- LANDSAT 8 Images and metadata procured from - https://espa.cr.usgs.gov
+- Own image classification code and screncaptures as seen here - https://www.linkedin.com/in/rohitdhankar/

+#